sarahallen/skytap-landingzones/README.md

     - Connect environment's network to ExpressRoute

 #### Disclaimer: ####
-Sections of this script not included in the API v1 documentations are not supported, and may therefore not function properly in the foreseeable future--as it may be the case with Azure ExpressRoute connectivity and enabling.
+Sections of this script not included in the API v1 documentation are not supported, and may therefore not function properly in the foreseeable future––as it may be the case with Azure ExpressRoute connectivity and enablement.